Wide Neural Networks Forget Less Catastrophically: Additional Experiments

 \subsection{Interacting with CL Algorithms}

 We have seen that increasing width automatically reduces forgetting without the need to employ any continual learning algorithm.
 One may wonder if the effect of width on performance remains additive even when a specialized CL algorithm is employed.

-In Fig.~\ref{fig:other-methods}, we compare two replay-based methods, ER~\citep{riemer2018learning} and A-GEM~\citep{chaudhry2018efficient}, for various width factors using both MLPs and WideResNets.
+In Figure~\ref{fig:other-methods}, we compare two replay-based methods, ER~\citep{riemer2018learning} and A-GEM~\citep{chaudhry2018efficient}, for various width factors using both MLPs and WideResNets.
 We use the replay buffer of sizes 125 (MNIST) and 100 (CIFAR-100) for both ER and A-GEM.
 The figure shows that, similar to vanilla fine-tuning, by increasing width, average accuracy improves, and forgetting gets reduced across the board.
+Hence, we conclude that the benefit of increasing the width is additive to the benefits brought by continual learning algorithms.